calyxir/calyx/docs/tutorial/frontend-tut.md

 In practice, you want a *frontend* that *compiles* to Calyx.

 This allows you to:
-1. Generate, automatically, some of the kludge that Calyx requires.
+1. Support domain-specific commands that Calyx does not.
-2. Support domain-specific commands that Calyx does not.
+2. Automatically generate some of the kludge that Calyx requires.

 In this tutorial, we're going to learn all about this by building a compiler for a toy language.
 Meet MrXL.